Parent Council

 HOW IS THIS ACHIEVED?

 The Parent Council will be the forum for gathering, discussing & conveying parental views to the school.
-It will be involved in identifying priorities for the School Improvement Plan and making recommendations to the Senior Leadership Team and when appropriate the Local Governing Body.
+It will be involved in identifying priorities for the School Development Plan and making recommendations to the Senior Leadership Team.

 The Parent Council will meet monthly.
-Meetings will be minuted and made available to all parents and staff.
+Notes will be taken during meetings and these will be made available to all parents and staff.
 Meetings will be conducted in a positive spirit, be constructive and solution focused.
 The impact of its work and Terms of Reference will be reviewed annually by the Parent Council at the end of each academic year, initiated by the Chair.

 MEMBERSHIP